 Figure 5.
 Application circuit to disable the watchdog timer during the reboot.

 The initial setting of the MAX6396 is SET0 = 1, SET1 = 1, and SET2 = 1 after the device power-up.
 This sets the tDELAY and tWD to 60s.
 If the MAX6369 detects the watchdog fault.
 The WDO asserts and also changes the SET pin setting to SET0 = 1, SET1 = 0, and SET2 = 1.
 This setting lasts only for tWDO (100ms).
 The WDO deasserts and the SET pin configuration changes to its initial setting of SET0 = 1, SET1 = 1, and SET2 = 1.
 The transition in the SET pin initiates the new setup phase, which includes the tSETUP, tDELAY, and tWD.
 The MAX6369 does not assert any watchdog fault during the MCU reboot in the new circuit arrangement.
 The system restarts normally after the watchdog fault.
 This solution is only valid if at least one of the SET pins is chosen as logic 1.
 The SET pin cannot be connected to the WDO output if all the SET pins are logic 0.

 Figure 6 shows the MAX6369 with the circuit connection in Figure 1, where SET0 = VCC (logic 1), SET1 = VCC (logic 1), and SET2 = VCC (logic 1).
-The WDI is connected to the VCC to generate the MAX6369 watchdog faults.
+The WDI is connected to the VCC to observe the MAX6369 watchdog faults.
 The device waits for the tSETUP, tDELAY, and tWD to assert the WDO pulse after power-up.
 It keeps toggling the WDO pulse after tWD.